fkie-cad/cwe_checker/README.md

 -   [CWE-676](https://cwe.mitre.org/data/definitions/676.html): Use of Potentially Dangerous Function
 -   [CWE-782](https://cwe.mitre.org/data/definitions/782.html): Exposed IOCTL with Insufficient Access Control

-Please note that some of the above analyses are only partially implemented at the moment.
+Please note that both false positives and false negatives are to be expected due to shortcuts and the nature of static analysis as well as over-approximation.
-Furthermore, both false positives and false negatives are to be expected due to shortcuts and the nature of static analysis as well as over-approximation.
+You can find information on the inner workings of each check as well as known reasons for false positives and false negatives on the [check-specific documentation pages](https://fkie-cad.github.io/cwe_checker/doc/html/cwe_checker_lib/checkers/index.html).

 ## Integration into other tools ##